shafayetShafee/metropolis/README.md

 ---
 ```

-## Header text and code-fullscreen button
+## Header texts and code-fullscreen button

 This format comes along with the functionalities from the extensions [`reveal-header`](https://github.com/shafayetShafee/reveal-header) and [`code-fullscreen`](https://github.com/shafayetShafee/code-fullscreen).